-As you’re planning the nitty gritty of the event, don’t forget that within your target audience are folks who experience some level of a disability.
+As you're planning the nitty-gritty of the event, don’t forget that within your target audience are folks who experience some level of disability.
 With one out of four adults having some kind of disability, that leaves 25% of your audience impaired.

 Here are a list of items to confirm are accessible:

 - Images have alt text

 💡 Want to learn more about accessibility?
 Read our Creative Team's best practices for creating accessible user experiences.